SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 **Turns**

 The Warden will telegraph the most likely actions taken by NPCs or monsters.
-At the start of combat, each PC must make a DEX save to act before their opponents.
+For the first round of combat, each PC must make a DEX save to act.
+Then the opponents will act.
+Then all players (including players that made their save to act first) will act.
+For the remainder of combat, all players and then all opponents will take their turns util the combat ends.

 **Example:** *Bea has accidentally stumbled onto the stomping grounds of a massive Wood Troll.
 In order to make a move before the Troll, she